-We are a network of explorers who like to imagine, use, and teach technology, having an extensive background building virtual and augmented reality systems, interactive installations, autonomous robots, and neuroscience research.
+We are a network of explorers who believe in asking profound questions by engaging in responsible, inventive, and rigorous research that also incorporates humour, sass, and deep fun.
+To this end we bring an extensive background in building virtual and augmented reality systems, interactive installations, autonomous robots, performing arts, and neuroscience research.

 André likes human relationships involving everyone in agile development cycles and working together to a working, professional and affordable solution under realistic development timelines.

 Dr. Danbee “Tauntaun” Kim (she/her/they/them) is a Korean-American neuroscientist and teacher who earned her BSc in Brain and Cognitive Sciences from MIT, where they also spent 10 years acting, directing, choreographing, costuming, and writing original content for the MIT Musical Theater Guild.
 While completing her PhD with Adam Kampff at the Champalimaud Neuroscience Program, Danbee authored of a graphic novel version of their doctoral dissertation called The First VIRS.

 Danbee’s current focus is developing a framework for precisely observing nervous systems in ecologically relevant settings, aka “field neuroscience”.
 This includes studying cuttlefish, building interactive exhibits, and using comics and circus as a tool for education and research.
 To learn more, you can visit www.danbeekim.org.